yuygfgg/Fansub-encoding-tools/README.md

 organize.sh - A file organizor, useful when you have 12 (or even worse, 24) videos, each 2 subtitles and tens of subsetted fonts (hundereds in total) to deal with.

-part_reencode.py - A video partial re-encoding.
+part_reencode.py - A video partial re-encoder.
 It re-encodes only part of the video using the specified vapoursynth script and encoder params, leaving other part untouched.
 ```

 ## generate_cmp.py